-The annotation of protein coding genes is currently fairly stable, whereas the annotation of non-coding elements is more fluid.
+The annotation of protein coding genes is fairly stable, whereas the annotation of non-coding elements is more fluid.
 In particular, with each iteration of the annotation, the overall number of protein coding genes has not substantially changed.
-For instance, for the human, the number of protein coding genes was 19,599 in the first version of GENCODE and five years later is now is 20,007 (Fig S1).
+For instance, for the human, the number of protein coding genes was 19,599 in the first version of GENCODE and five years later is now 20,007 (Fig S1).
 In contrast, the numbers of non-coding loci in the corresponding gene-sets have increased considerably.
 Given this fact, we have taken a two-pronged approach to comparing across organisms.
 For protein coding genes, we have used the current annotations and compared them without modification.
-However, for non-coding and pseudogene loci, we have reprocessed and harmonized the annotations to make them more comparable between organisms.
+However, for non-coding and pseudogene loci, we have uniformly reprocessed and harmonized the annotations to make them more comparable between organisms.
 Finally, to facilitate direct comparisons between the three species, we utilized sets of protein-coding gene orthologs with varying stringency in our analyses \cite{mod14} (see Suppl.).
 These include triplets of 1-to-1-to-1 orthologs as well as one-to-many and many-to-many orthology relationships.

 * Comparison of Protein-Coding Genes